Civil & Environmental Engineering: Other Suggested Resources

 Collection of digitized documents from the U.S. Department of Transportation Library.
 Includes historical reports of investigations of railroad and aircraft accidents.

-Maps of towns or cities in Pennsylvania originally created for use by fire insurance companies.
+Digitized color maps of towns or cities in Pennsylvania originally created for use by fire insurance companies.
 Maps are drawn to a scale of 50 feet to an inch; list street blocks and building numbers; and are coded for building materials used.
-Digitized color versions of those maps that are no longer under copyright, see the collection hosted by Penn State's map library.
+For color versions of those maps that are no longer under copyright, see the collection hosted by Penn State's map library.

 Collection of over 10,000 digitized images of buildings and cities throughout the world.
 Search by building name, city, country or other keyword.
 Provided by the University of Washington Libraries Digital Collections project.